Italki is the best website to teach languages online.

 On a teacher’s market, you want to grab a student’s attention and provide information on which they can make decisions.

-Here are my tips to write a profile that attracts students.
+Here are my tips for writing a profile that attracts students.

 Avoid the urge to say too much about yourself.